Heart failure with preserved ejection fraction

+Historically, early descriptions of HFpEF were based primarily on the presence of heart failure symptoms with preserved ejection fraction, often without systematic exclusion of alternative cardiac conditions.
+Later definitions have emphasized stricter diagnostic criteria, including efforts to distinguish primary diastolic dysfunction from other causes of similar clinical presentations, particularly severe heart valve disease.

 Risk factors for HFpEF include hypertension, hyperlipidemia, diabetes, smoking, and obstructive sleep apnea.
 Those with HFpEF have a higher prevalence of obesity, type 2 diabetes, hypertension, atrial fibrillation and chronic kidney disease than those with heart failure with reduced ejection fraction.
 The prevalence of HFpEF is expected to increase as more people develop obesity and other medical co-morbidities and risk factors such as hypertension in the future.

 Adjusted for age, sex, and cause of heart failure, the mortality due to HFpEF is less than that of heart failure with reduced ejection fraction.
-The mortality is 15% at 1 year and 75% 5-10 years after a hospitalization for heart failure.
+The mortality is 15% at 1 year and 75% 5–10 years after a hospitalization for heart failure.

-HFpEF is characterized by abnormal diastolic function: there is an increase in the stiffness of the left ventricle, which causes a decrease in left ventricular relaxation during diastole, with resultant increased pressure and/or impaired filling.
+HFpEF is characterized by diastolic dysfunction: there is an increase in the stiffness of the left ventricle, which causes a decrease in left ventricular relaxation during diastole, with resultant increased pressure and/or impaired filling.
 There is an increased risk for atrial fibrillation and pulmonary hypertension.

-As of 2025, no medical treatment has been proven to reduce mortality in HFpEF, however some medications have been shown to improve mortality in a subset of patients (such as those with HFpEF and obesity).
-Other medications have been shown to reduce hospitalizations due to HFpEF and improve symptoms.
+As of 2025, no medical treatment has been proven to reduce mortality in HFpEF; however, some medications improve mortality in patients with HFpEF and obesity.
+Other medications reduce hospitalizations due to HFpEF and improve symptoms.

 There is controversy regarding the relationship between diastolic heart failure and HFpEF.

 Signs and symptoms

 Clinical manifestations of HFpEF are similar to those observed in HFrEF and include shortness of breath including exercise induced dyspnea, paroxysmal nocturnal dyspnea and orthopnea, exercise intolerance, fatigue, elevated jugular venous pressure, and edema.

 Patients with HFpEF poorly tolerate stress, particularly hemodynamic alterations of ventricular loading or increased diastolic pressures.
+In many patients with HFpEF, symptoms are predominantly characterized by exertional dyspnea related to increases in filling pressures during stress, rather than by primary fluid accumulation.
 Often there is a more dramatic elevation in systolic blood pressure in HFpEF than is typical of HFrEF.

 Risk factors

 Diverse mechanisms contribute to the development of HFpEF, many of which are under-investigated and remain obscure.
 Despite this, there are clear risk factors that contribute to the development of HFpEF.

 Hypertension, obesity, metabolic syndrome, diabetes and sedentary lifestyle have been identified as important risk factors for diverse types of heart disease including HFpEF.

-Aortic stenosis (narrowing of the aortic valve, which separates the left ventricle from the aorta) may cause the ventricular muscle to be hypertrophied, stiff, as a result of the increased pressure needed to pump across a narrowed valve.
-This can lead to HFpEF.